calimero-project/introduction/README.md

 Introduction to Calimero
 ========================

-This repository contains additional documentation for Calimero and code examples.
+This repository contains additional documentation for Calimero and code examples using Java and Kotlin.

 All examples require Java 11 and can be built using Gradle (`./gradlew build`).
 A single example can be executed via Gradle by specifying the class like `./gradlew run -DmainClass=GroupMonitor`.

+For Kotlin, an example can be run via Gradle by appending "Kt" to the class name, e.g., for _DiscoverKnxServers_ this would be `./gradlew run -DmainClass=DiscoverKnxServersKt`

 * [Discover KNXnet/IP servers](src/main/java/DiscoverKnxServers.java)
 * [Discover KNX USB devices](src/main/java/DiscoverUsbDevices.java)